thomaskejser/modern-cmake/docs/blog.md

 This will pin the `vcpkg` SHA to your manifest file locking the configuration down.

-Note that even with Martin's solution you can still lock down individual versions with the manifest - but you are now relying on the environments `vcpkg` to supply you those versions.
+Note that even with Martin's solution you can still lock down individual versions with the manifest, but you are now relying on the environments `vcpkg` to supply you those versions.

 ### Use `CMakePresents.json` to use your vendored `vcpkg`